-Total presently owns 65% of our outstanding voting securities and we are therefore considered a "controlled company" within the meaning of the Nasdaq Stock Market rules.
-As a "controlled company," we are presently exempt from the rules that would otherwise require that our Board be comprised of a majority of independent directors and that our Compensation Committee and Nominating and Corporate Governance Committee be composed entirely of independent directors.
-This "controlled company" exception does not modify the independence requirements for the Audit Committee, and we comply with the requirements of the Sarbanes-Oxley Act and the Nasdaq Stock Market rules that require that our Audit Committee be comprised exclusively of independent directors.
+Since the Tender Offer in June 2011 (including as of March 13, 2014) Total has owned greater than 50% of our outstanding voting securities and we are therefore considered a "controlled company" within the meaning of the Nasdaq Stock Market rules.
+As long as we remain a "controlled company," we are exempt from the rules that would otherwise require that our Board be composed of a majority of independent directors and that our Compensation Committee and Nominating and Corporate Governance Committee be composed entirely of independent directors.
+This "controlled company" exception does not modify the independence requirements for the Audit Committee, and we comply with the requirements of the Sarbanes-Oxley Act and the Nasdaq Stock Market rules that require that our Audit Committee be composed exclusively of independent directors.